saulruizfernandez/prog-web-1/docs/index.md

 layout: default
 ---

-# User for whom the application intended for?
+# User for whom the application is intended for?

 Arsanet is an application that manages the data of a **social network**.
 It enables to perform some administrative tasks through a friendly and easy-to-use interface.